Article 1: Organizational Structure and Statement of Purpose

 - Email votes can only be opened on a weekday.
 If a weekend day falls during the 96 hour period required, the weekend hours shall not count toward the 96 hours required, but votes cast during this time shall be valid.

-- Votes, in order to be counted must be sent to the Chair and the Secretary in one email.
+- Votes, in order to be counted must be sent to the President and the Secretary in one email.

 - All votes taken over email are considered public.
 Votes requiring a secret ballot shall not be taken over email.